 Interruptions And Discontinuation

-If a dose of medication is missed, take the missed dose as soon as possible, with food.
+If a dose of medication is missed, the patient should take the missed dose as soon as possible, with food.
 If a patient misses two or more doses, restart at a lower dose and re-titrate.

 In the event of a planned short-term treatment interruption for patients unable to take oral medications, consider a temporary infusion of subcutaneous or intravenous treprostinil.
 To calculate the total daily dose (mg) of treprostinil for the parenteral route divide the oral total daily dose by 5.